 7 Ways To Protect Your Identity

 Taking proactive measures to protect your identity is crucial.
 Identities are stolen every day and people don’t even know when it’s happened to them.
-According to the FTC, 2.6 million identity and fraud reports were made in 2023.
+According to the FTC, 2.6 million identity and fraud reports were made in one year.
 Scammers know hundreds of ways to steal your identity so it’s important to know how to protect yourself, so you don’t lose yours.

 1. Keep Your Personal Information Personal